Giorgans/CS454_Game_Engine/README.md

 --- Requirements ---
 -Allegro 5 library needs to be installed
--Needs a "CMakeLists.txt" file with the right script adding allegro 5 there -Needs a "paths.h" file inside the Engine folder with the right macros, mainly paths (needs absolute paths for some reason maybe will be fixed in the future)
+-Needs a "CMakeLists.txt" file with the right script adding allegro 5 there -Needs a "UserPath.h" file inside the Engine folder with the right macro of the user path

 ```
 ---------------------------------